-Discussions of ethical issues are a full-contact sport, but conducted as a cooperative process.
-Together we wrestle with arguments and not attack those making them.
+Philosophy is a full-contact sport, but conducted as a cooperative process.
+You and your classmates must wrestle with arguments and not attack the person making them.
 Classes will typically follow an interactive lecture format, driven by analysis of the readings and the arguments they contain.
 As a result, the quality of the course depends critically on your individual attention and participation.
-The purpose of us coming together as a class is to learn and engage in these discussions as a group.
+The purpose of us coming together as a class is to learn and engage in philosophical activity as a group.